-- i) The IASB has issued new standards and amendments which have been adopted by the Company.
-Each of the new standards is effective for annual periods beginning on or after January 1, 2019.
-The adoption of the standards and amendments did not have a material effect on the financial statements other than as disclosed in Note 2 c) of the January 31, 2020 unaudited financial statements regarding IFRS 16 Leases. - ii) Certain pronouncements were issued by the IASB or IFRIC but are not yet effective as at January 31, 2020.
+- i) The IASB has issued several new standards and amendments which have been adopted by the Company.
+Each of the new standards is effective for annual periods beginning on or after January 1, 2020.
+The adoption of the standards and amendments did not have a material effect on the financial statements. - ii) Certain pronouncements were issued by the IASB or IFRIC but are not yet effective as at May 1, 2020.
 The Company intends to adopt these standards and interpretations when they become effective.